Pathway 3 Environments

 In Pathway 3 having consistency in behaviour strategies and staff team presence, adopts a trusting and predictable environment, allowing students to feel secure.
 Routine is key to helping students with multiple needs thrive, reducing anxiety and promoting independent decision-making in a safe and secure place.

 Personal care and health needs are met through the RHSE curriculum.
-Staff support the students to learn at their level, learning independence skills which is relevant to them, through the topic: all about me.
+Staff support the students to learn at their level, learning independence skills at an appropriate level.

 The use of Zones of Regulation to help students identify and manage their emotions is a key strategy in Pathway 3 for supporting emotional regulation.
 Paired with staff listening and giving time to the students when needed, this helps students to feel secure, supported and that their feelings are important.
 Having consistent routines, and using emotion frameworks enables students to understand their feelings and develop strategies to manage their emotional states effectively.